Roll / Bac / Box

 The text of the ATP can be downloaded from the UNECE website

 The insulated containers in the BOX range are made of moulded expanded polypropylene (EPP).
 EPP is a black material, both strong and with insulating properties, although it is as light as a feather.
 Even if these materials appear similar, EPP should not be confused with polystyrene (EPS).
 EPP is a “noble” material that is much stronger than polystyrene.
-And OLIVO has chosen to mould EPP in a high density to guarantee good resistance.
+And OLIVO has chosen to mould EPP in a high density in order to guarantee good resistance.
 BOX insulated containers are suitable for last mile logistics and home deliveries.

 Over the years, OLIVO has prioritised the use of recyclable materials.
 This is the case of rotomoulded polyethylene and EPP.
-Since 2008 OLIVO has offered an end-of-life treatment service for insulated containers: dismantling to separate the components and sending of the materials for recycling.
+Since 2008 OLIVO has offered an end-of-life treatment service for thermal containers: dismantling to separate the components and sending of the materials for recycling.